 Over the last decade plus, I've attended many, many retreats, from those for small business owners or with a life coach to more unusual ones like retreats for professional singers or high-level field hockey players.
 And I've planned or helped plan many others.
 I've even written magazine articles for years that had me interviewing people who have special certifications and training in planning high-level corporate retreats.

 So I can tell you that all of those fears are legitimate and can absolutely come true.

 But it's important to get them out of the way, because there are very real financial and reputation risks if you're not careful.
 We'll cover them all though, so you don't have to worry about things you didn't foresee creeping up and derailing your event.

 So let's dive into how exactly you can put together a kick-ass event that will not only increase your income but also cement your relationship with your biggest and best customers.

-Done right– as in, in a way where your budget runs positive– retreats can not only become your single biggest money-maker regardless of what you teach, but also become an invaluable customer-research mechanism, allowing you to put faces on your customers and their problems while getting paid to spend a few days hearing what your customers are struggling with and getting fresh ideas for new products to help fix those problems.
+Done right– as in, in a way where your budget runs positive–in-person retreats can not only become your single biggest money-maker regardless of what you teach, but also become an invaluable customer-research mechanism, allowing you to put faces on your customers and their problems while getting paid to spend a few days hearing what your customers are struggling with and getting fresh ideas for new products to help fix those problems.
 (You even have a ready group to test those new tools and tactics on and get live feedback!)

 What do you want from running retreats?